reticula-network/reticula-python/docs/installation.rst

 The first command makes sure your pip installation is up-to-date, the second command installs the most recent version of Reticula from the repository.

-The binding currently supports Python versions 3.8, 3.9 and 3.10, with an aim to provide experimental support for PyPy versions 3.8 and 3.9 and Python 3.11.
+The binding currently supports Python versions 3.8, 3.9, 3.10 and 3.11, with
+experimental support for PyPy version 3.9.

 If you need to install the library on a system with no pre-compiled Wheels, you can also build and install the binding from scrach.
 Chack out the